tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ## Preparation tasks (done before the lab at home)

 Consider an n-bit number that we increment based on the clock signal.
 If we reach its maximum value and try to increment it, it will be reset.
 We call this state an overflow.
-The overflow time depends on the frequency of the clock signal, the number of bits, and on the value of the prescaler:
+The overflow time depends on the frequency of the clock signal, the number of bits, and on the prescaler value:

 &nbsp;
 ![Timer overflow](Images/timer_overflow.png)